Al-Bakri (crater)

-The crater area (near center) in selenochromatic format (Si).

 Al-Bakri (البكري) is a small lunar impact crater on the northwest edge of Mare Tranquillitatis.
-It is named after the Spanish Arab geographer and historian Abu Abdullah al-Bakri.
 It is just south of the eastern arm of the Montes Haemus that borders the Mare Serenitatis to the north.
 To the east-northeast is the prominent crater Plinius.
 South of the crater are the rilles of the Rimae Maclear.
+The rim of this crater is rich in high calcium pyroxene, while the floor is mare material.

-Al-Bakri was designated Tacquet A prior to being assigned a name by the IAU.
-The tiny Tacquet lies to the northwest on the Mare Serenitatis.
+Al-Bakri was designated Tacquet A prior to being assigned a name by the IAU in 1976.
+It is named after the Spanish Arab geographer and historian Abu Abdullah al-Bakri (1010-1094).
+The tiny Tacquet crater lies to the northwest on the Mare Serenitatis.